Efficient Characterization of Quantum Evolutions via a Recommender System: Conclusions

+When does the RS fail?
+We have earlier discussed the noisy database having no underlying pattern and thus fails to converge.
+RS can fail in many other scenarios.
+For example, the RS can not predict elements of an empty row or column of a database.
+We have demonstrated that for a fixed number of unknowns, the prediction error gets worse by shrinking the database along any dimension.
+Rating a state (or gate) that is far away from all other members of the database may be difficult.
+We also found that too short latent vectors also fail to capture the mathematical structure beneath the database.
+For an intricate database, like that of long-range quantum correlations, one needs larger latent vectors and more powerful global optimization methods.

-Although here we only discussed databases of random states and random evolutions, it is straightforward to adapt it to other interesting scenarios such as in predicting quantum correlations in a time-evolving many-body system initialized with various possible states.
+Although here we have only discussed databases of random states and random evolutions, it is straightforward to adapt it to other interesting scenarios such as quantum process tomography \cite{PhysRevLett.78.390} and in predicting quantum correlations in a time-evolving many-body system initialized with various possible states.
 It would also be interesting to predict the behavior of quantum systems under evolutions dictated by more sophisticated master equations.
 Further improvisations in the precision and speed of machine predictions will go a long way as well.
-We anticipate that such machine learning techniques not only pave the way for realizing quantum technologies but also are helpful to gain deeper insights into the quantum theory itself.
+The remarkable efficiency of the recommender system in characterizing quantum evolutions hints at an underlying mathematical structure that may deserve further exploration.
+We anticipate that such machine learning techniques not only aid the evolution of quantum technologies but also provide deeper insights into mathematical structures in quantum theory itself.